fbpx

 949534

-1. Swim 300 yards continuously demonstrating breath control and rhythmic breathing.
-Candidates may swim using the front crawl, breaststroke or a combination of both, but swimming on the back or side is not allowed.
-Swim goggles may be used.
+• You may use the front crawl, breaststroke or a combination of both.
+Swimming on the back or side is not permitted.
+Swim goggles are allowed.

-3. Complete a timed event within 1 minute, 40 seconds.
+2. Prerequisite 2: Timed Event.
+Complete a timed event within 1 minute, 40 seconds:

 • Starting in the water, swim 20 yards.
 The face may be in or out of the water.
 Swim goggles are not allowed.